Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 Events

 Get your tickets for the Move the Gas Plant SUMMER 2025 RAFFLE FUNDRAISER in advance of the August 10 drawing!
+As of August 1, raffle ticket availability is limited; please act now to get your tickets!

 With only 300 tickets to be sold, the odds of winning are favorable and, best of all, you will be helping your neighbors ~~ the funds raised will come at a critical time for the legal and expert fees we are incurring.
+Grassroots funding also helps us qualify for any available matching funds or grants that may become available.

 Map of gas power plant site at CR309/312 in "downtown Blue"